Free & Open Source

 Inject live security rules into any AI IDE.

 One config line.
 No API key.
 No database.
-The MCP server reads the open-source catalog — updated daily from four public CVE sources — and delivers the right guardrails automatically as you code.
+The MCP server reads the open-source catalog — updated daily from six public CVE sources — and delivers the right guardrails automatically as you code.

 mcp.json